dmparrishphd/DivineProportionsCommentary/Content/10/1/quadrea.isosceles.md

     Q1 * ( 4 * Q2 - Q1 )

-This can be shown by substituting the quadrances into the definition of quadrea (DP 5.5), expanding the square of sums, canceling the `Q2`-squared terms, and factoring out `Q1`.
+This can be shown by substituting the quadrances into the definition of quadrea (DP5.5 Definition of Quadrea), expanding the square of sums, canceling the `Q2`-squared terms, and factoring out `Q1`.